Frequently Asked Questions.

 OK, so what is “Anglicanism”?

 The term “Anglican”, in its primary and historic sense, refers to the Church of Jesus Christ that was established in England , or “Angleland” as it was known in Old English.
-Evidence exists to show that Christianity existed in this part of the Roman Empire as early as the first century.
+It is possible that Christianity existed in this part of the Roman Empire as early as the first century.
 The first major wave of evangelization, however, occurred in the fourth century as Celtic missionaries brought the faith to the pagan Romano-Celts living in the land.
-The second major wave of evangelization began at the 6th century, as Roman missionaries were sent to the Anglo-Saxon tribes that had largely conquered England by then.
-The Church of England finally came under Roman authority in the 7th century, after several centuries of oversight by the Celtic churches.
-England became a solidly Christian land in the following centuries, and even retained most of its Anglo-Saxon Christian culture after the Norman conquest in the 11th century.
+The second major wave of evangelization began at the 6th century, as Roman missionaries were sent to the Anglo-Saxon tribes that had conquered most of England by then.
+The Church of England came under full Roman authority in the 7th century, after several centuries of oversight by the Celtic churches.
+England became a solidly Christian land in the following centuries, and even retained most of its Anglo-Saxon Christian culture after the Norman conquest of the 11th century.

 In the 16th century the theology and practice of the Church of England was shaped to a certain degree by the Protestant Reformation that took place in Western Europe.
-While English Reformers like Thomas Cranmer, architect of Anglicanism’s beloved Book of Common Prayer, agreed that certain reforms to the Western church were necessary, unlike some Reformation churches the Church of England took a very conservative tack, which is to say that it sought to preserve the “baby” of apostolic and catholic Christianity while throwing out the “bathwater” of some of what were deemed Rome’s unbiblical innovations.
-The result was a reformed English Church that had the Bible as its centerpiece of authority but also held to the historic Catholic creeds, historic church organization (“polity”) and pattern of worship (“liturgy”) of the ancient church, as well as a devotion to collective theological wisdom of the early church theologians and pastors known as the “Church Fathers” and “Doctors”.
+While English Reformers like Thomas Cranmer, architect of Anglicanism’s beloved Book of Common Prayer, agreed that certain reforms to the Western church were necessary, unlike most Reformation churches the Church of England took a very conservative tack, which is to say that it sought to preserve the “baby” of Apostolic and Catholic Christianity while throwing out the “bathwater” of some of what were deemed Rome’s unbiblical innovations.
+The result was a reformed English Church that had the Bible as its centerpiece of authority but also held to the historic Catholic creeds, historic three-fold ministry of bishop, priest and deacon (“polity”), and pattern of worship (“liturgy”) of the ancient church, as well as a devotion to collective theological wisdom of the early church theologians and pastors known as the “Church Fathers” and “Doctors”.

 Anglicanism is not simply the faith of the English people, however.
 In subsequent centuries, missionaries from the Church of England took their faith and practice to various parts of the world: North America, Africa, India, the Middle East, Australia, New Zealand and other parts of the world, establishing what came to be known as the worldwide “Anglican Communion.”
 Anglicanism flourished in these lands because at its center Anglicanism is about the biblical and apostolic faith, which Our Lord said would be preached to all the world, and not about a particular nation in the Northern hemisphere.
-While Anglicanism has a certain English imprint because of its unique history in the British Isles, at the end of the day it is not simply the faith of the English people and their descendants, but the faith of the Apostles and Fathers, a faith that nowadays is confessed by “every kindred tongue and nation.”
-These days, it is arguably the case that Africa, and not England, is the center of orthodox Anglican Christianity.
+While Anglicanism has a certain English imprint because of its unique history in the British Isles, at the end of the day it is not simply the faith of the English people and their descendants, but the faith of the Apostles and Fathers, a faith that is nowadays confessed by “every kindred tongue and nation.”

-After the American Revolution the Church of England in the States renamed itself the “Protestant Episcopal Church of the United States of America”, later to become known simply as “The Episcopal Church.”
-This means that the term “Anglicanism” here in the United States became equated with the faith and practice of “Episcopalianism”.
+After the American Revolution, the Church of England in the States renamed itself the “Protestant Episcopal Church of the United States of America”, later to become known simply as “The Episcopal Church.”
+This means that the term “Anglicanism” here in the United States became equated with the faith and practice of what is commonly called “Episcopalianism”.

 What makes one Anglican?